KyrianU/Snap-Gym/README.md

 - [Font Awesome](https://fontawesome.com/) The icons on the site where taking from font awesome
 - [Google Fonts](https://fonts.google.com/) Where the fonts used on the website were taking from
-- The map was from [Google Maps](https://www.google.com/maps)
+- The map on the classes page was taken from [Google Maps](https://www.google.com/maps)

 ## Media

-- The images used on the site were taken from [Pexels](https://www.pexels.com/)
+- The images used on the site were taken from [Pexels](https://www.pexels.com/) & [Shuttershock](https://www.shutterstock.com/search/gym)

 ## Code
-- [W3schools] where the code for the team section was taking from
+- [W3schools](https://www.w3schools.com/howto/howto_css_column_cards.asp) where the code for the team section was taking from
 - Header and navigation were taken from the Walkthrough project "Love Running"
 - Image slider as the header was taken from [Youtube](https://www.youtube.com/watch?v=hRyDECs2N8I)
+- [W3C Markup Validator](https://validator.w3.org/) & [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) were used for testing of my codes